Here we share our interior door paint ideas design guide with the best colors to use for closet doors, walls, trim and jambs.

 Black interior door color with white trim, on the other hand, provides a sophisticated and beautiful appearance that you can match to any style choice.

-A door may break down wall space and make a room or entrance seem even smaller.
-It is vital to match the door’s color to the wall and trim to make the room appear larger.
+A door may break down wall space, making a room or entrance seem smaller.
+Matching the door’s color to the wall and trim is vital to make the room appear larger.

 Keep tiny sections in a traditional, basic palette like white or cream.
 A fresh coat of interior door trim paint may make these attractive features stand out even more, depending on overall wear and tear.